Vehicles in Finland

 If required by the weather or road surface conditions, winter tyres must be used in November, December, January, February and March.
 During the required time period, the minimum tread depth of the main tread grooves of winter tyres must be at least 3 millimetres.
 Winter tyres can be either studded or unstudded.

 Studded tyres may also be used at other times if required by the weather or road surface conditions.
-Read more on the Finnish Road Safety Council website.
+Read more on the Liikenneturva website.

-Persons with disabilities can get relief on vehicle tax and many other subsidies and discounts to facilitate their mobility.
-Read more on the page Information for people with disabilities in Finland.
+If you have a disability, you can get relief on vehicle tax and many other subsidies and discounts to facilitate your mobility.
+Read more on the page Support for assistive devices and services for people with disabilities in Finland.

 Using a vehicle registered in Finland in another Nordic country